kesla/level-get-range/readme.md

               , keys: false
             }
           , function (err, values) {
-              console.log('You can use the same options as a Readable Stream') console.log(values)
+              console.log('You can use the same options as to a Readable Stream') console.log(values)
             }
         )